 12. Hit the stores for some retail therapy or holiday shopping.
 There are more than 100 shops to choose from, selling everything from toothpaste to Tumi luggage.

-13. On your way out, check out the festive Snow White-themed holiday windows and spectacular light show at Saks across Fifth Avenue, or visit the nearby, recently refurbished St. Patrick's Cathedral, which offers a self-guided audio tour app.
+13. Check out the festive windows and spectacular light show at Saks across Fifth Avenue, or visit the nearby, refurbished St. Patrick's Cathedral, which offers a self-guided audio tour app.